Address type¶

 Writing 0 to a storage owner: address slot deletes the entry from storage (the VM treats writing zero as a delete).

-vm/state.py has no concept of a "burn" or "null" address — 0x00 * 20 is an ordinary account that simply receives any funds sent to it.
-The chain-level convention (per the WaveLedger transaction docs) treats "0" * 32 as a burn convention; that's a docs convention, not a VM rule.
+vm/state.py has no concept of a "burn" or "null" address — 0x00 * 20 is an ordinary account that receives any funds sent to it.
+The chain-level convention (per the WaveLedger transaction docs) treats "0" * 32 as a burn convention; this is a docs convention, not a VM rule.

 == and != compile to EQ / EQ + ISZERO.
 Because both operands become full 256-bit words, no padding concerns apply — addresses are identical iff their underlying ints are identical.